neenu13/X509CertificateAuthority/Readme.txt

-We are submitting the partial code here.Three modules are almost completed here.
+We are submitting the full code here.
-1)User data Collection(Front End)
+1)User data Collection(Front End-index.html.main.html,insert.php,frontpage.html)
 __________________________________

-   This is done using html and php.The files for the same are main.html,insert.html,frontpage.html and insert.php.The screen shots of the front page is uploaded.
+   This is done using html and jsp.The screen shots of the front page is uploaded.

 2)Generate public/private key pair for
 __________________________________________